mapbox/batfish/docs/configuration.md

 `{ [string]: (Object) => any }` - Optional.

 An object of selector functions for selecting processing data before it is injected into the page.
-Keys are selector names and values are functions that accept an object representing all the site's data and return a value.
+Keys are selector names and values are functions that accept an object of build-time data and return a value that can be stringified into JSON.

 The object received as an argument contains the following properties: